LADBukkit/GradeScript/README.md

 # GradeScript
-Parses markdown files with metadata into html for grading students
+Parses markdown files with metadata into HTML for grading students

 # Usage
 gradescript <files..>
-It automatically parse all the `.gmd` files passed to the program and recursively searches directories into html files.
+It automatically parse all the `.gmd` files passed to the program and recursively searches directories into HTML files.
 The output is the original filename + `.html`

 # The `.gmd` files